SS Rio de Janeiro (1914): Sinking

 The Polish submarine then torpedoed the ship, which took in water and began sinking.
 The crew and soldiers on board began to jump into the sea.
 Grudziński informed the British Admiralty about the sinking of this northbound transport ship with German troops.

 At 12.00, an aircraft from the Royal Norwegian Navy Air Service started circling around the sinking ship.
-At 12.50 the submarine torpedoed the ship a second time, from a submerged position.
+At 12.50, from a submerged position, the submarine torpedoed the ship a second time.
 The torpedo hit the ammunition store, causing an explosion.
-About 180 men survived the sinking, and were rescued from the sea and taken by local vessels to Lillesand and Kristiansand.
+About 180 men survived the sinking and were rescued from the sea and taken by local vessels to Lillesand and Kristiansand.
 About 200 died.

 Norwegian authorities notified

 Survivors told Norwegian officials that the ship's destination had been Bergen.
-The fact that there were horses aboard and that many of the dead and survivors were wearing military uniforms, led to alerting of the central authorities.
+The facts that there were horses aboard and that many of the dead and survivors were wearing military uniforms caused an alert to the central authorities.
 However, the government did not realize that a German invasion was imminent.